• Menu

 London Day 4, Part 2: Leake Street Arches

-Entrance to the Leake Street Arches (Graffiti Tunnel) The Leake Street Arches (aka the Leake Street Graffiti Tunnel) is a tunnel that runs under the Waterloo Station.
-The Eurostar used to operate out of the tunnel, before it eventually moved to St. Pancras Station.
-It sat abandoned until Banksy proposed to revitalize it with a street art festival in 2008.
-Since then...
+Entrance to the Leake Street Arches (Graffiti Tunnel) The Leake Street Arches (aka the Leake Street Graffiti Tunnel) is a tunnel that runs under the Waterloo Station, so if you’re in the area of the London Eye/Buckingham Palace/etc., it’s definitely worth checking out.
+The Eurostar used to operate out of the tunnel, before it eventually moved to St...

 London Eye